Tapeworms at a glance

 Transmission and life cycle

 The tapeworm needs two hosts to complete its lifecycle.
-First is the intermediate host (the flea or a rodent), which passes the larval stage of the tapeworm around, and the final host (your cat), where the larvae develop into an adult tapeworm.
+First is the intermediate host (the flea or a rodent), and the final host (your cat), where the larvae develop into an adult tapeworm.

 Cats become infected when they ingest a flea (during grooming) or rodent which contains tapeworm larvae.